 Let's break down what this query does.

 After running the query your results will look like something like this:

-Did you notice we refer to items from different events in the query above?
+You may have noticed that we refer to items from different events in the query above.

 In the first transaction we look at: